devbird007/Vprofile-3-tier-architecture/journal/Flow of Execution for AWS Refactor.md

     sudo apt update
     sudo apt install -y mysql-client
     ```
   Edit the sg for backend servers to accept traffic of type `MySQL` on port `3306` from the sg of the newly created instance

-`ssh` into your newly created instance
+  - #### 2.
+Using one of the Elastic Beanstalk instances
+    - `ssh` into one of the Elastic Beanstalk instances and install the following:

+      ```
+      sudo yum install -y mysql git
+      ```
+---
 Clone the repository to get the database schema:
 ```
 git clone -b aws-refactor https://github.com/devbird007/Vprofile-3-tier-architecture.git